 British wedding traditions state that the bride stands to the right of her Father.
 They lead the procession, followed by the bridesmaids and pageboys.

-We love the new trend for sending the bridesmaids in first, not only does it help build the excitement even more, but it gives you a few more moments alone with your Dad before making your grand entrance.
+We love the new trend for sending the bridesmaids in first.
+Not only does it help build the excitement even more, but it also gives you a few more moments alone with your Dad before your entrance.

 B is for Bridesmaids